Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge

-While thermal effects on plasticity were not considered in the study, the experimental framework can be enriched with temperature field measurements to study the temperature-dependence of flow stress, in addition to strain and strain rate.
-Lastly, the fact that strain rates in excess of $10^5$ /s can be achieved quite rather easily suggests new opportunities for rapid characterization of high strain-rate properties of metals and exploration of related phenomena like shear bands. \emph{In situ} strain and strain-rate field measurements presented in this paper should be also of value for validating plasticity constitutive models.
+While thermal effects on plasticity were not considered in the study, the experimental framework can be complemented with temperature field measurements to study the temperature-dependence of flow stress in addition to strain and strain rate.
+Lastly, the fact that strain rates in excess of $10^5$ /s can be achieved rather easily suggests new opportunities for characterization of strain-hardening behavior of metals under high strain rates.